 So, avid thinkers and financial market gurus came up with a new approach that combines these strategies.

 Most of the benchmarks today are constructed based on the market capitalization of the companies.
-Market Capitalization of a company is the product of the share’s market price and the number of shares.
+The Market Capitalization of a company is the product of the share’s market price and the number of shares.

-Use of market capitalization resulted in the neglect of other vital factors which could better judge the overall health and performance of the company.
+The use of market capitalization resulted in the neglect of other vital factors which could better judge the overall health and performance of the company.

 For the S&P500 index, we can see that the weights assigned are:

-As evident from the above tree map, the S&P500 is heavily skewed towards Apple, Microsoft and Amazon-leading to passive ETFs being heavily tilted towards large-cap companies, reducing their potential returns.
+As evident from the above tree map, the S&P500 is heavily skewed towards Apple, Microsoft, and Amazon-leading to passive ETFs being heavily tilted towards large-cap companies, reducing their potential returns.

 Smart Beta represents a new way to build the underlying index.
 Smart beta is an index design process that aims to achieve superior risk-adjusted returns than traditional market capitalization-weighted benchmark indices.